A Day in the Life

 STEAM/SOCIAL STUDIESAltura Prep students have either STEAM or Social Studies every day of the week.
 Their teacher prepares units that help students apply what they learn in both ELA and Math, and connects learning across all subjects.
 Students may build a solution to a problem they see in their community in STEAM, and then learn about what other historical figures have done in similar situations in Social Studies.

 LUNCH AND RECESSLunch at Altura Prep is filling and fun.
 Students eat with their classmates, and sometimes, their teachers.
 We partner with a local organization to provide healthy and delicious meals.
 All students have recess each day, and students are able to play and move to energize their bodies and minds.

-ENRICHMENTAll students have PE, Chess, Mechanical Engineering, or Art every day.
+ENRICHMENTAll students have PE, Chess, LEGO Engineering, Dance, Music, Coding, Keyboarding, or Art every day.
 We encourage our Enrichment teachers to channel their passions and to help our students learn to find and channel theirs.
-Enrichment is not an after-thought, it is an important part of a well-rounded school day.
+Enrichment is not an afterthought, it is an important part of a well-rounded school day.

-REACHAll students practice seeing, demonstrating, and celebrating the Altura Prep REACH core values: Responsibility, Empathy, Agency, Curiosity, and Humor/Hard Work.
+REACHAll students learn about, demonstrate, and celebrate the Altura Prep REACH core values: Responsibility, Empathy, Agency, Curiosity, and Humor/Hard Work.
 Students see these values as they walk the halls of the building, and learn what it means to grow each of these important non-academic skills, habits, and mindsets.

 MATHEMATICSWe believe that it is not only important for students to learn how to do math, but also to think mathematically.
 In math class, students learn how to do math, and more importantly, they learn what they are doing and why.
 Students participate in “problem-based instruction” as a group, and then work independently or in small groups to practice skills they most need to develop.
 The teacher coaches and supports students to understand what they are doing, so that students can then apply it in other fields and in the future.